openebs-archive/vhost-user/README.md

 DPDK's memory allocator and ring buffer implementation is used in the library (until we have our own implementation of these two features).
-You can either checkout DPDK repo or use SPDK's DPDK submodule in case you already have SPDK sources on your machine.
+You can either checkout DPDK repo or use SPDK's DPDK submodule in case you already have SPDK sources on your machine. vhost-user was tested with DPDK version 18.08.
 Using DPDK repo:

 ```
 git clone git://dpdk.org/dpdk